tropycal/tropycal/docs/options/map_prop.rst

 prop_invest
 -----------

-The following properties are availabel for plotting invests.
+The following properties are available for plotting invests.

 .. list-table::
    :widths: 25 75